Monifieth sculptured stones: Monifieth 2

 Monifieth 2 is another class II cross slab of grey sandstone, 0.45 metres tall by 0.3 metres wide by 0.08 metres thick.
 It has substantial areas of wear to the rear.

 The front again features a notched quadrate cross, with the central section featuring an angular knotwork design.
 The arms also have knotworks, whereas the shaft features a spiral design above a small keywork and the head has a further spiral design.
 On the rear face there are a variety of symbols.
 There are bird headed creatures incorporated into the upper border of the slab.
 The upper half of the slab holds two designs: on the left, a long-necked creature similar to that on one of the sides of Monifieth 4; on the right, a deer's head similar to that on the Class I stone at Dunachton and the Class II Glamis Manse stone.
 The lower right quadrant of the slab has a crescent and v-rod design and the lower left holds a worn figure, cloaked and bearing a halo, recently identified as the virgin Mary.

 Monifieth 3

 Another type II cross slab, Monifieth 3 is 0.45 metres by 0.58 metres by 0.08 metres.
 The front face features a defaced cross shaft with birds and animals at the sides.
 The rear features a figure on horseback, a crescent symbol, dog, fish monster, a dog chasing a stag and a pair of biting heads.
+(The Historic Environment Record record is at odds with Neish's account of the donation, stating that Monifieth 3 was also found in the church foundations and incorporated into the 1812 building.)